nasseb1999/CHaD-Geographic-Gap-Analysis/README.md

 **Project Overview**

-This project analyzes [brief description of problem, for example, multi-year ticket sales and fundraising performance] using real-world data from [Organization Name, for example, Children’s Hospital at Dartmouth Health (CHaD)].
+This project analyzes multi-year ticket sales and fundraising performance  using real-world data from the Children’s Hospital at Dartmouth Health (CHaD).

 Describe the Battle of the Badges fundraising event and it’s purpose.